Johnpc123/py-fx-scraper/README.md

 ## Motivation (Pair programming, coding interviews and whiteboard 'set' problems)

-Here is a quick and dirty python3 script.
-It could use some refactoring, testing, linting, monitoring, backup, training and extending.
+Here is a quick python3 script.

-The following concepts are implemented as illustrated.
+With,

 * Fail Over
 * Activity Design
 * Modularity
 * Recursion
 * Exception handling
+* Efficiency
 * Simple lossless compression (Weissmen score 8.7)
 * Logging
 * Out of order filtering (new ticks cannot be out of order when they crash the sub-process, autostart every .33s)
 * Event triggering

 ## How to configure

+Install mongoDB

 Edit mongodb credentials